kristiank139/UusRepo/conflict.md

-See on conflict.md fail tudeng 2 poolt
+See on conflict.md fail tudeng 3